Rural Health Clinic (RHC)

 What is a rural health clinic?

-A rural health clinic (RHC), or rural health center, is an outpatient care facility that provides rural health services, such as primary care and routine laboratory services to rural and, often underserved communities.
-To qualify as a federally certified RHC, the clinic must be in a “non-urbanized” area categorized as federally designated health professional shortage area.
+A rural health clinic (RHC), or rural health center, is an outpatient care facility that provides rural health services, such as primary care and routine laboratory services, to rural and often underserved communities.
+To qualify as a federally certified RHC, the clinic must be in a “non-urbanized” area categorized as a federally designated health professional shortage area.

-Rural health clinics were established in 1977 when Congress passed the Rural Health Clinic Services Act.
-This legislation sought to provide underserved rural communities with greater healthcare access by increasing the number of practicing physicians, physician assistants, and nurse practitioners in these areas.
+Congress established rural health clinics in 1977 with the passing of the Rural Health Clinic Services Act.
+This legislation provides underserved rural communities with greater healthcare access by increasing the number of practicing physicians, physician assistants and nurse practitioners in these areas.

-These facilities can be classified as either independent or provider-based clinics.
-Independent (or freestanding) rural health clinics are physician-owned facilities.
-Provider-based rural health clinics are operated as part of a hospital, home health agency, or other healthcare facility.
+The government classifies these facilities as either independent or provider-based clinics.
+Independent, or freestanding, rural health clinics are physician-owned facilities.
+Healthcare providers operate provider-based rural health clinics as part of a hospital, home health agency or other healthcare facility.

-RHCs and other health clinics like federally qualified health centers (FQHCs) provide care to patients who might not otherwise be able to receive the care that they need.
+RHCs and other health clinics, like FQHCs, provide care to patients who might not otherwise be able to receive the care they need.

-Because of the critical care that these facilities provide, the Centers for Medicare and Medicaid Services (CMS) reimburses rural health clinics in a different way than they do for other healthcare providers.
+Because of the critical care these facilities provide, the Centers for Medicare and Medicaid Services (CMS) reimburses rural health clinics differently than they do for other healthcare providers.

-Care administered to Medicare and Medicaid beneficiaries at an RHC is reimbursed as an all-inclusive rate (AIR) as opposed to a fee-for-service rate.
-RHCs are reimbursed based on each patient “encounter,” which includes all associated care costs.
-This is a stark contrast to the fee-for-service model, which reimburses providers at specific rates for each service they provide.
+CMS reimburses care administered to Medicare and Medicaid beneficiaries at an RHC at an all-inclusive rate (AIR) as opposed to a fee-for-service rate.
+RHCs are reimbursed based on each patient “encounter,” including all associated care costs.
+This method contrasts starkly with the fee-for-service model, which reimburses providers at specific rates for each service they provide.
 Under the CARES Act, the government reimburses RHCs for telehealth services.